drkrillo/docs/creator/interactivity/deprecated-functions.md

 Event data includes only the ID of the player and a version number for that avatar's profile, according to the catalyst server.
 Every time a change is propagated, the version number increases by 1.

-When this event is triggered, you can then use the \[getUserData()]\(\{{< ref "/content/creator/sdk7/interactivity/user-data.md#get-player-data">\}}) function to fetch the latest version of this information, including the list of wearables that the player has on.
+When this event is triggered, you can then use the [getUserData()](../sdk7/interactivity/user-data.md#get-player-data) function to fetch the latest version of this information, including the list of wearables that the player has on.
 You may need to add a slight delay before you call `getUserData()` to ensure that the version this function returns is up to date.

 {% hint style="info" %}
 **💡 Tip**: When testing in preview with the legacy web explorer, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.